onlyafly/number-headings-obsidian/README.md

 ### 1.10.1 (Dec 31, 2022)

-* Fixed bug where a separator like " -" would cause a loop during header updates.
+* Fixed bug where a separator like " -" (space before a dash) would cause a loop during header updates.
+See <https://github.com/onlyafly/number-headings-obsidian/issues/36>.

 ### 1.10.0 (June 29, 2022)